Clouston's hidrotic ectodermal dysplasia: Screening

 Prenatal testing for pregnancies at increased risk is possible if the disease-causing mutation in an affected family member is known; however, requests for prenatal testing for conditions such as HED2 are not common.

 Treatment

-Treatment of manifestations: special hair care products to help manage dry and sparse hair; wigs; artificial nails; emollients to relieve palmoplantar hyperkeratosis.
+HED2 symptoms can be treated with special hair care products to help manage dry and sparse hair, wigs, artificial nails and emollients to relieve palmoplantar hyperkeratosis.